DCYF is committed to creating accessible and culturally responsive pathways for people to enter and grow in early care and education careers.

 What are equivalents?

 Equivalents refer to the options providers have to meet licensing or other state program requirements related to staff qualifications, including education.
 WAC 110-300-0100 requires early learning providers to complete a certain amount of college education or equivalent for their role.
-DCYF offers several accessible and community-based opportunities to earn the required education or an equivalent.
+DCYF offers several accessible and community-based opportunities to satisfy this requirement.

 Why equivalents?